ReynanEstobo/HAS-Patient-Portal/README.md

 - Identity Verification
 - Authorization

+### Related Integrated System

+- Authentication and Authorization System

 ---

 # ⚠️ Constraints

 ## 1. The system needs to be independent

-The Patient Portal operates as an independent microservice with its own controllers, routes, middleware, and services.
+The Patient Portal operates as an independent microservice with its own:

+- Controllers
+- Routes
+- Middleware
+- Services

 ---